Third Dynasty of Ur: Unifiying policies

-Another problems faced by the first kings of the dynasty was the fact that each of the cities in their kingdom had long since developed its own practices regarding metrology, calendar, writing, and scribal training.
+Another problem faced by the first kings of the dynasty was the fact that each of the cities in their kingdom had long since developed its own practices regarding metrology, calendar, writing, and scribal training.
 An effort at harmonization is therefore being attempted in these different areas.

 Diorite 5-mina weight with the name of the king Shu-Shin, ca. 2030 BC.
 Girsu, Louvre Museum.

 A standardization of weights and measures is generally attributed to Shulgi, but it may have been the work of his father, and in any case, it is partly based on a similar reform from the Akkadian period.
 This system is based on a measure of capacity, the royal gur (approximately 300 liters), and standardized conversions between the main metrological systems (units of volume and weight).

 The desire to harmonize standards is also evident in the establishment of a royal calendar (historians refer to it as a Reichskalender), based on the one in use at Ur, and employed elsewhere (notably at Puzrish-Dagan) by the royal administration.
 This calendar is not stabilized, since it underwent several modifications.
 It is not a unification, since the local calendars remain in use for local affairs.

 The reform of the practices and training of scribes was also undertaken by Shulgi.
 It is based on institutions called "Houses of Tablets" (e_{2}-dubba), a term generally designating places of training for scribes, but which here have an official aspect and could be considered as a kind of "academies."
 The scribes trained were responsible for the flourishing of Sumerian literature during the Ur III period, particularly official texts glorifying the ruling dynasty.

 The strengthening of the cohesion of the empire also involved expanding and making the communications network more reliable, based on roads and waterways.
 Administrative tablets document a network of roads and stopover lodges.
 They were traveled by messengers and officials, identified on tablets mentioning their mission and the compensation they received on occasion.
 These road works were accompanied during the period by various works on the canal network, since river navigation is important in southern Mesopotamia; they were also used for irrigating fields.